-- 68.1 Any Member of the Council may, with the chairman's consent, ask one or more questions on matters within the terms of reference of the Cabinet or any committee.
-(This Standing Order shall also apply to borough/district council members of local committees). - 68.2 Notice of questions must be given in writing to the Governance Lead Manager (or relevant Community Partnership and Committee Officer in the case of Local Committees) by 12 noon four working days before the meeting.
+- 68.1 Any Member of the Council may, with the chairman's consent, ask one or more questions on matters within the terms of reference of the Cabinet or any committee. - 68.2 Notice of questions must be given in writing to the Governance Lead Manager by 12 noon four working days before the meeting.
 If the day in question is a Bank Holiday then notice of questions should be received by 12 noon on the previous working day. - 68.3 Questions may be asked without notice if the chairman decides that the matter is urgent. - 68.4 Where a Member has given notice of a question and is absent from the meeting another Member may ask it on his/her behalf. - 68.5 Every question will be asked and answered without discussion. - 68.6 Copies of all questions will be circulated to Members before the start of the meeting. - 68.7 Questions will normally be answered in writing, but may be answered orally by exception and then confirmed in writing as soon as practicable after the meeting.